heremaps/here-android-sdk-examples/speed-limit-watcher/README.md

 After signing up, we land on the project details page, where we can generate credentials for the platforms that we want to develop on.
-In our case, we are interested in the Premium SDK for Android.
+In our case, we are interested in the HERE Mobile SDK for Android (Premium).
 After entering a package name we can download the SDK.

-*This flow is also described with other Android SDK examples on [Github](https://github.com/heremaps/here-android-sdk-examples).*
+*This flow is also described with other HERE Mobile SDK for Android examples on [Github](https://github.com/heremaps/here-android-sdk-examples).*

 ### Project creation

-Please follow the steps described on our [documentation](https://developer.here.com/documentation/android-premium/dev_guide/topics/app-simple-android-studio.html) to create a template for our app with the HERE SDK.
+Please follow the steps described on our [documentation](https://developer.here.com/documentation/android-premium/dev_guide/topics/app-simple-android-studio.html) to create a template for our app with the HERE Mobile SDK.

 ## Step 1.
 Update of AndroidManifest.xml